7OOTnegaTerces/iTipJarControl/README.md

 iTipJarControl
 ==============

-iTipJarControl offers an alternative montization strategy.
-Don't want Ads, don't want to limit your distrubution with a price, offer your users an opportunity to make a voluntary contribution.  iTipJarControl is a button that you can drop into your iOS project that when pressed, offers your users the opportunity to give you a tip through Apple's' In-App purchase process.
+_Don't want Ads, don't want to limit your app's distrubution with a price, offer your users an opportunity to make a voluntary contribution with TipJar._

+**iTipJarControl** offers an alternative montization strategy.  iTipJarControl is a button that you can drop into your iOS project that when pressed, offers your users the opportunity to give you a tip through Apple's' In-App purchase process.

 ![](https://raw.githubusercontent.com/Thinkful/iTipJarControl/master/Artwork/tipjar.jpeg)